lohmega/lohmega-mynewt/README.md

-# loligo-mynewt
+# lohmega-mynewt
-Apache Mynewt BSP and Drivers for Loligo boards
+Apache Mynewt BSP and Drivers for Lohmega boards

 ## Example: Sensor test app with Blueberry